SSaquif/simple-chat/README.md

 > So what's socket.io?

-Socket.io is a library that contains an API for using WebSockets.
+Socket.io is a library that contains an API for using WebSocket.
 It has 2 parts.

 1. A server side library for node.js
 2. A client side library that runs in the browser